 When you look out at the layer of snow covering your yard, it makes sense to think that you are safe from termites or any other bug for that matter.
-There are no flies buzzing around your exterior trash cans, no hornets clinging to your exterior screens, and certainly no termite swarmers crawling around on window sills.
-Bugs die off or go into hiding during winter months, right?
+No flies are buzzing around your exterior trash cans, no hornets clinging to your exterior screens, and certainly, no termite swarmers crawling around on window sills.
+Bugs die off or go into hiding during the winter months, right?
 Well, the truth is, your home or business can be attacked by termites all winter long.
 Here is what you need to know about winter termites.

 What Does The Cold Do To Termites?

 Termites are cold-blooded creatures.
 Unlike warm-blooded creatures that can maintain a consistent temperature, cold-blooded creatures are the same temperature as the air, water, or soil around them.
 The only way for a cold-blooded creature to survive bitter cold temperatures is to go where it isn't as cold.
 Insects that live in the soil, like subterranean termites, go deeper into the ground and wait for the cold weather to pass.

 Do Termites Hibernate?

 Under the right conditions, it can seem as if termites go into hibernation.
 Being cold-blooded creatures, termites will slow down when temperatures drop.
 If temperatures drop enough, they will retreat to their colony and wait for the ground to warm up.
 During months where there are prolonged freezing temperatures and little or no snow cover, termite colonies do not survive.